Idriosiris/spring-exercise/README_Solution.md

 # Notes on testing it out
+- Project is using Java 18 and springboot 3.2.5 and was run using Intellij IDEA
 - For automated tests the main suite is in `src/test/java/com/example/companylookup/CompanySearchApplicationTest.java`
 - For manual testing run the app and go to `http://localhost:8080/swagger-ui.html`
 - First time you call the search endpoint it will take a while to respond because it's caching the response